Best Nuzlocke Starters for Every Generation (Gen 1–9)

 Does the starter matter in a randomizer Nuzlocke?

 Much less — your starter is random.
-Use the Random Pokémon Generator to explore possible picks and build mental coverage maps before you start.
+Use the Random POKEMON Generator to explore possible picks and build mental coverage maps before you start.
+In a randomizer Nuzlocke, the first-route catch is often more strategically important than the starter because you can choose when to catch it.

 Can you Nuzlocke with any starter?